Aerial Silks

 -

-Students are invited to join exploratory silks once they can invert from the ground and do a hipkey in the air.
+Students are invited to join Silks Level 2 & 3 once they can invert from the ground and do a hipkey in the air.

 -